-- (a) The area around the donation container shall be kept free of any junk, debris or other materials with the exception of large bulky donation items that do not fit inside the container. - (b) Donation containers shall be emptied at least once every two (2) weeks, and often enough that donations do not overflow.
-Donations of large bulky items that do not fit inside the donation container shall be picked up within twenty-four (24) hours. - (c) Donation containers shall be maintained in good condition and appearance with no structural damage, holes, or visible rust.
-Containers shall be kept free of graffiti. - (d) The City shall give the permit holder seventy-two (72) hours written notice to clear any debris or other materials.
-If the debris or materials are not cleared, the City may clear it and bill the property owner for the cost to abate any violation.
+- (a) The area around the donation container shall be kept free of any junk, debris or other materials and shall be emptied often enough so that donations do not overflow. - (b) Donation containers shall be maintained in good condition and appearance with no structural damage, holes, or visible rust.
+Containers shall be kept free of graffiti. - (c) The City shall give the permit holder seventy-two (72) hours written notice to clear any debris.
+If the debris is not cleared, the City may clear the debris and bill the property owner for the cost to abate any violation.